soloxdipayan/DN3.0_5017427_DipayanMandal/week1_assesment/README.md

-this directory is to add the week one assignment question from the cognizent javaFSE Digital-Nurture_3.0
+this directory is to add the week one assignment question in their respective folders from the cognizent javaFSE Digital-Nurture_3.0